 Address: 255 Watling Street, Towcester, NN12 6DD

-Towcester Fire Station is an on-call station, with nine firefighters, one of whom is also wholetime at The Mounts.
+Towcester Fire Station is an on-call station, with eight firefighters, one of whom is also wholetime at The Mounts.
 On-call firefighters respond to incidents by pager providing cover on a part time basis.

 The station is near the centre of Towcester, which has a population of around 10,800 people.
 The town is rapidly expanding and will see a further 3,000 houses built over the coming years and an increase of around 8,000 people.